Adultery: Hinduism

 The Hindu Sanskrit texts present a range of views on adultery, offering widely differing positions.
-The hymn 4.5.5 of the Rigveda calls adultery as pāpa (evil, sin).
-Other Vedic texts state adultery to be a sin, just like murder, incest, anger, evil thoughts and trickery.
-The Vedic texts, including the Rigveda, the Atharvaveda and the Upanishads, also acknowledge the existence of male lovers and female lovers as a basic fact of human life, followed by the recommendation that one should avoid such extra marital sex during certain ritual occasions (yajna).
-A number of simile in the Rigveda, a woman's emotional eagerness to meet her lover is described, and one hymn prays to the gods that they protect the embryo of a pregnant wife as she sleeps with her husband and other lovers.
+The hymn 4.5.5 of the Rigveda calls adultery pāpa (evil, sin).
+Other Vedic texts call adultery a sin, just like murder, incest, anger, evil thoughts and trickery.
+The Vedic texts, including the Rigveda, the Atharvaveda and the Upanishads, also acknowledge the existence of male lovers and female lovers as a basic fact of human life, followed by the recommendation that one should avoid such extramarital sex during certain ritual occasions (yajna).
+The Rigveda describes a woman's eagerness to meet her lover, and one hymn asks the gods to protect the embryo of a pregnant wife as she sleeps with her husband and other lovers.

-Adultery and similar offenses are discussed under one of the eighteen vivādapadas (titles of laws) in the Dharma literature of Hinduism.
-Adultery is termed as Strisangrahana in dharmasastra texts.
+Adultery and similar offenses are discussed under one of the eighteen vivādapadas (titles of laws) in the dharma literature of Hinduism.
 These texts generally condemn adultery, with some exceptions involving consensual sex and niyoga (levirate conception) in order to produce an heir.
-According to Apastamba Dharmasutra, the earliest dated Hindu law text, cross-varna adultery (adultery across castes) is a punishable crime, where the adulterous man receives a far more severe punishment than the adulterous arya woman.
-In Gautama Dharmasutra, the adulterous arya woman is liable to harsh punishment for the cross-class adultery.
+According to Apastamba Dharmasutra, the earliest dated Hindu law text, cross-varna adultery is a punishable crime, where the man receives a far more severe punishment than the woman.
+In Gautama Dharmasutra, the adulterous woman is liable to harsh punishment for the cross-class adultery.
 While Gautama Dharmasutra reserves the punishment in cases of cross-class adultery, it seems to have been generalized by Vishnu Dharmasastra and Manusmiriti.
 The recommended punishments in the text also vary between these texts.

 The Manusmriti, also known as the Laws of Manu, deals with this in greater detail.
-When translated, verse 4.134 of the book declares adultery to be a heinous offense.
+Verse 4.134 declares adultery to be a heinous offense.
 The Manusmriti does not include adultery as a "grievous sin", but includes it as a "secondary sin" that leads to a loss of caste.
-In the book, the intent and mutual consent are a part that determine the recommended punishment.
-Rape is not considered as adultery for the woman, while the rapist is punished severely.
+Intent and consent are a elements that determine the appropriate punishment.
+Rape is not considered adultery for the woman, while the rapist is punished severely.
 Lesser punishment is recommended for consensual adulterous sex.
-Death penalty is mentioned by Manu, as well as "penance" for the sin of adultery. even in cases of repeated adultery with a man of the same caste.
-In verses 8.362-363, the author states that sexual relations with the wife of traveling performer is not a sin, and exempts such sexual liaisons.
-The book offers two views on adultery.
-It recommends a new married couple to remain sexually faithful to each other for life.
-It also accepts that adulterous relationships happen, children are born from such relationships and then proceeds to reason that the child belongs to the legal husband of the pregnant woman, and not to the biological father.
+Manu recommends the death penalty for a man who rapes a virgin.
+Other penalties range from fines and head-shaving to the loss of a limb, depending on the relative social status of those involved.
+In verses 8.362-363, the author states that sexual relations with the wife of traveling performer is not a sin, and reduces the penalty to a small fine.